pomme-clic/s-money-documentation/docs/docs/cards/issuing.md

 - token (xPay)
 - wearable (keyring, bracelet..)

-And at the end, we use our card design simulator [here](./your-card), the packaging and the life cycle journey
+And at the end, we use our [card design simulator](./your-card), the packaging and the life cycle journey

 ---